 So what themes do we have up our sleeve?
 Well let me share those with you, in case you’re looking for a few thought starters for a date night at home too.

-But first, if you haven’t read my post on “5 Ways to Prepare for a Romantic Weekend with your Husband,” you may want to.
+But first, if you haven’t read Tips for a Romantic Weekend with your Husband,” you may want to.
 Although “date night,” may not be a “weekend,” you may find some helpful and “ahem,” personal tips in there that may help.

 Make your Own Hotel Suite